 Suzanne Morris shares art and stories to inspire readers to follow their own creative dreams!
 She presents at events for schools, bookstores, libraries, conferences, and festivals.
 Please contact us here for availability and rates for your virtual or in-person visit.

 Suzanne's entertaining programs focus on creativity, social emotional learning, early literacy, and understanding basic math concepts through art.
 Custom programming is available for STEAM powered sessions integrated with your curriculum objectives.

 Elementary school presentations are ideal for K-5 and tailored for all levels.
 30-45 minutes include; A Trapezoid is NOT a Dinosaur read-aloud with props, Suzanne's creative process and backstory, a live interactive drawing demonstration, and Q & A.

-Workshops on character and story development lead with prompts and templates to inspire artists and writers of all ages to create stories of their own.
+Workshops on character and story development lead with prompts, templates and tips to inspire artists and writers of all ages to create and develop characters and stories of their own.